 In the UK, full-time employees must receive at least 28 days of paid annual leave, equivalent to 5.6 weeks.
 In Ireland, full-time employees are entitled to a minimum of 4 weeks paid annual leave.

 Employers in the UK can choose which of the 8 bank holidays to include within their statutory holiday requirement (the 28 days mentioned above).
-In Ireland, there are 9 public holidays.
+In Ireland, there are 10 public holidays (increased from 9 in 2022).
 Full-time employees are entitled to benefit for public holidays, and their employer can decide whether they get: